ebosas/microservices/README.md

 * Uses WebSocket to talk to the front end
 * Stores data in PostgreSQL
 * Uses React for front end development
-* Builds and runs the application with Docker
+* Builds and runs with Docker

-## Running the code
+## Usage

-To run the example, clone the Github repository and start the services with Docker Compose.
-Once Docker finishes downloading and building images, the front end is accessible by visiting `localhost:8080` in a browser.
+To run the example, clone the Github repository and start the services using Docker Compose.
+Once Docker finishes downloading and building images, the front end is accessible by visiting `localhost:8080`.

 ```bash
 git clone https://github.com/ebosas/microservices